phaserjs/phaser/README.md

 * Explicitly paused Timer continues if you un-focus and focus the browser window (thanks georgiee)
 * Added TimerEvent.pendingDelete and checks in Timer.update, so that removing an event in a callback no longer throws an exception (thanks georgiee)
 * Fixed TypeScript defs on lines 1741-1748 (thanks wombatbuddy)
-* Previously if you used Sprite.crop() it would crop all Sprites using the same base image.
+* Previously if you used Sprite.crop() it would crop all Sprites that shared the same base image.
 It now takes a local copy of the texture data and crops just that.
 * Tilemap had the wrong @method signatures so most were missing from the docs.
 * Fixed bug where changing State would cause the camera to not reset if it was following an object.
 * Tile had 2 properties (callback and callbackContext) that were never assigned, updated to use the proper names (thanks ratkingsimon)
-* Issue 382: Error when using InputHandler#onInputUp & sprite destroys itself during the event.
+* Fixed an error that would occur if you used InputHandler.onInputUp and the Sprite destroys itself during the event.
 * IE11 didn't populate the Device.ieVersion value.
 Now extracted from Trident revision, but still use Device.trident instead for IE11+ checks.